Stephen Simmons (footballer)

-Stephen Simmons (born 27 February 1982) is a Scottish professional footballer.
+Stephen Simmons (born 27 February 1982) is a Scottish retired professional footballer and football coach.

 Career

 Simmons started his senior career with Heart of Midlothian in 1998, having previously been attached to Celtic through their Boys Club system.
 He made his senior debut 2 years later as a substitute in a 3–1 defeat of Dundee United on 23 December 2000 and, after a further two substitute appearances, was loaned to Cowdenbeath in March to further aid his development.
 In 2001–02 Simmons blossomed into a first team regular.
 He scored his first senior goal against Rangers in September to earn Hearts a 2–2 draw and netted a further 4 times during a season in which he also earned Scotland U21 recognition.
 He was unable to maintain this level of form in the following years, however, and with the likes of Paul Hartley, Scott Severin and Phil Stamp preferred in central midfield, for the next 3 seasons he assumed the role of perpetual substitute, 41 of his 64 appearances coming from the bench.

 In January 2006, with Hearts, acquiring further competition for his favoured central midfield role allowed Simmons to leave Tynecastle, signing for Dunfermline on an initial 6-month deal.
 Due to an earlier cup appearance with Hearts, he was ineligible to appear in Dunfermline's League Cup campaign that season, in which they lost 3–0 to Celtic in the final.
 However, his league performances were enough to ensure he earned a new, extended contract in the summer.
 He signed this contract on the same day as he was married in May 2006 with then Pars manager Jim Leishman attending the wedding ceremony to complete the deal.
 In April 2008, Dunfermline manager Jim McIntyre announced that Simmons had been offered a new contract but had decided to leave the Scottish First Division side to "pursue other avenues".
 In May 2008, Simmons was linked with Scottish First Division side Dundee and in July 2008 it was announced he was on trial with League Two side Morecambe.